Bawab

-A bawab or bewab (بواب bawwāb /arz/, literally "gatekeeper") is a kind of doorman common in Cairo, Egypt.
+A bawab (بواب) is a kind of doorman common in Cairo, Egypt.
 A bawab's job is to watch the entrance of the house or building where they work and perform errands and tasks for residents, essentially combining the function of a doorman with that of a building superintendent and errand boy.
 The bawab has been described by the BBC as a security guard, porter, enforcer of social mores and general snoop, all rolled into one.

-Most buildings have four to six bawabs who work in shifts.
-Bawabs are usually male and wear a gallabeya (a type of kaftan), a native Egyptian dress.
+Most buildings have more than one bawab who work in shifts.
+Bawabs are usually male and wear a gallabeya, a native Egyptian dress.
 Traditionally, bawabs were from Upper Egypt due to the widespread poverty there.
 Many modern bawabs are local ex-military men, and some buildings have transitioned to using private security companies which provide uniformed guards.

 A bawab's salary is determined and paid by residents of the house or the residential building.